How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 Who Holds Your Deposit and Why It Matters

-In many markets, landlords are not allowed to simply keep their deposit in their personal bank account.
-In the UK, all deposits must be placed in a government-approved tenancy deposit protection scheme within 30 days of you paying it.
+In many markets, landlords cannot keep your deposit in a personal bank account.
+In the UK, all deposits must be placed in a government-approved tenancy deposit protection scheme within 30 days of receipt.
 In Australia, deposits are lodged with a state-based bond authority.
 In the US and Canada, rules vary by state and province, but many require deposits to be held in separate trust accounts.

 Why does this matter?
 Because it affects who you contact when things go wrong.
-If your deposit is held by a government-backed scheme, you have a formal dispute process available to you.
+If your deposit is held by a government-backed scheme, you have a formal dispute process available.
 If it is held directly by the landlord, your route to recovery may be through mediation or small claims court.

 Before you move out, check your original tenancy agreement to confirm who holds your deposit and under what terms.